- Borrow & Request

 Law has been defined as "All the official rules and codes that govern citizens’ actions, including the Constitution, statutory laws enacted by the Legislature, case laws established by court decisions, and administrative law as set forth by executive branch agencies." (http://www.njleg.state.nj.us/legislativepub/glossary.asp, 9/3/08)

 This Guide covers all three types of law: Case law on its own tab, and Statutory and Administrative law on the Bills, Laws, Rules tab.

-OSU does not have a law library, and your research may require you to have access to more in-depth and specialized legal resources (including access to a law librarian).
-Here are some nearby options.
+OSU does not have a law library, and even though there are legal materials in the OSU Valley Library your research may require you to access more in-depth and specialized legal resources than we have here (including access to a law librarian).
+Here are some nearby options:

-Public Library of Law (http://www.plol.org/).
+Public Library of Law.
 Developed by Fastcase Inc., this is the world's largest database of free law resources online.
 Covering both federal and state law, it contains Case Law, Statutes, Regulations, Court Rules, Constitutions, and legal forms.

 While library staff are prohibited from giving legal advice, there are several services where people can go for help.
 Here are some of those services: